goodtube4u/goodtube/README.md

 You can also use this website to download from other platforms like SoundCloud, give it a try :)

-## Advanced optional config - hosting your own local video server (to make this load videos really fast!)
+## (Optional) Host your own local video server - to make this load videos FAST!

 - This is for advanced users only.
 - This is not for phones.
 You can only do this on a desktop computer (Windows, Mac and Linux are all supported).